-Bike trails and paths are ideal places to ride Catrikes.
-You can enjoy the view, relax and socialize.
+The ideal place to ride your Catrike is bicycle trails & paths.
+Catrikes are probably the best choice in that setting.
+You will enjoy the view, relax and socialize.
 You will have the most comfort, peace of mind and fun.
-If you elect, however, to ride on streets, you do so at your own risk and know that whether it is a regular bicycle or a trike you should be very careful.
-A trike is low to the ground and you must be extra careful when riding with vehicular traffic.
-It is very important to make yourself visible.
+If you elect, however, to ride on streets, you will have to do it at your own risk and know that whether it is a regular bicycle, a recumbent or a tricycle you have to be very careful.
+Because a trike is low to the ground you have to be extra careful with cars and trucks.
+Therefore you have to take great care to make yourself visible.
 In part, you do this with equipment such as brightly colored clothing and helmets, use of the safety flag that comes with every Catrike, and also with blinking lights and reflective stickers.
-But you also must ride in such a way that you engage the attention of motorists, making eye contact, signaling your intentions, being courteous, smiling and waving.
+But you also have to ride in such a way that you engage the attention of motorists, making eye contact, signaling your intentions, being courteous, smiling and waving.
 Use your voice to get attention.
-Be alert and pay attention when riding in traffic and obey all traffic laws and rules of the road.
-The positive side is that recumbent tricycles are unique, and once you make sure that you are being seen, you generally find that motorists leave you more room and respect when you're on our Catrikes than they do when you're on upright bicycles.
+You also pay a lot of attention when riding in traffic and you obey all traffic laws and rules of the road.
+The positive side is that recumbent tricycles are very much a novelty, and once you make sure that you are being seen, you generally find that motorists leave you more room and respect when you're on our Catrikes than they do when you're on upright bicycles.
 Nevertheless, always assume that they don't see you.

-Reflective and high-visibility gear is great (use it all the time), but it's no substitute for lights when riding at night or in low-light conditions.
+Reflective and high-visibility gear is great (and we use it all the time), but it's no substitute for lights when riding at night or in low-light conditions.
 The new super-high-output LED rear lights are very effective.
 Any small headlight (those that look like flashlights) may be enough to help oncoming motorists see you, but it's not sufficient to actually light your way.
 If you're going to ride at night, spend the money and get a good headlight.

 While it may seem silly to wear a helmet on a low-slung tricycle, you should always do so.
 It's very hard to tip the trike over, but it can happen.
 Also, if you have a close encounter of the worst kind with a car or stationary object, chances are you won't stay on the trike.
-Always wear a cycling helmet when riding your Catrike.
+Always wear a CPSC-approved cycling helmet when riding your Catrike.
 A brightly colored helmet also helps motorists see you.

 You're very low, and it's possible for road grit to get whipped up by the wind or kicked up by passing cars and hit you in the face.
 This is especially true in the spring in areas where sand is used on the roads in winter.
 It's a good idea to wear sunglasses to protect your eyes.
+You may also want to wear gloves.
+It's easy to reach the ground on your Catrike, and getting a palm full of sand and ground glass is no fun.

-We strongly recommend the use of the mirror that comes standard with every Catrike.
-You can also order dual mirrors (one on each side).
-However, don't rely entirely on your mirrors.
+We strongly recommend the use of a mirror.
+Don't rely entirely on it.
 Turn and look before changing lanes or turning across the line of traffic.